davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

 - In the window that appears, hit the "Random" button to create a random community of cells.
 You may hit the "Random" button repeatedly to test whether `fillRandom()` is generating random cell communities.
 None of the other buttons should be working at this point.
 Close the window and move on to the next step.

-#### Part 3: Life or Death
+#### Part 3: Counting Neighbors
 We will now implement the methods that determine if a `Cell` should live or die.
 To do this, one of the key methods we need is a way to count the number of live neighbors for any given `Cell` at position `x` and `y`.

-1. Complete the `countLivingNeighbors()` method, which inputs a `Cell`'s coordinates x and y, and returns the its number of living neighboring `Cell` objects.
+1. Complete the `countLivingNeighbors()` method, which inputs a `Cell`'s position at x and y, and returns the its number of _living_ neighboring `Cell` objects.
 Previously, I had you simply return 0 in this method so that we could test the code.
 Remove that line of code.
 Now, for a `Cell` object at any location `board[x][y]`, its 8 neighboring `Cells` are located at positions:

     1. `board[x-1][y-1]`
     2. `board[x-1][y]`